griptape-ai/griptape-docs/docs/griptape-framework/data/extraction-engines.md

 ## JSON Extraction Engine

-Used to extract data from text using a JSON file.
-You can set a custom [prompt driver](../../griptape-framework/structures/prompt-drivers.md) or [chunker](../../griptape-framework/data/chunkers.md).
+Used to extract data from a JSON file.
+You can set a custom [Prompt driver](../../griptape-framework/structures/prompt-drivers.md) or [Chunker](../../griptape-framework/data/chunkers.md).
 You can use it along with [Extraction Tasks](../../griptape-framework/structures/tasks.md)

 ```python